rssac-caucus/RSSAC002-R-API/README.md

 ### maxN()
 **maxN(ll, N)**
-Return N most maximum values from a list preserving names and order **ll** is a list of numeric values
+Return N most maximum values from a list preserving names and order.

+**ll** is a list of numeric values

 **N** is number of elements to return

 ### perc()
 **perc(ll, r=2)**
-Compute percentage of sum(**ll**) for each value in a list preserving names and order **ll** is a list of numeric values
+Compute percentage of sum(**ll**) for each value in a list preserving names and order.

+**ll** is a list of numeric values

 **r** is passed to round() as digits=**r**

 ## /examples directory